Cliquewidth and dimension: Overview

 \section{Overview}

 In this section, we provide a more in-depth overview of the contributions of this work, aimed at giving a high-level perspective on our arguments and highlighting the main new ideas.
+We note that this section is focused only on providing intuition and can be freely skipped---it is not necessary to follow the rest of the paper.